mnberthe/aws-solutions-architect-associate-notes/README.md

   - The “country” is determined using a 3rd party Geo-IP database
   - Use case: Copyright Laws to control access to content

+__Signed URL / Cookies__
+- Used to make a __CloudFront distribution private__ (distribute to a subset of users)
+- Signed URL ⇒ access to individual files
+- Signed Cookies ⇒ access to multiple files
+- Whenever we create a signed URL / cookie, we attach a policy specifying:
+	- __URL / Cookie Expiration (TTL)__
+	- __IP ranges__ allowed to access the data
+	- Trusted signers (which AWS accounts can create signed URLs)

 __Pricing__

 - Price Class All: all regions (best performance)